mbod/comm4190_S24/syllabus.md

             (e.g. generating product names, descriptions and branding)
     -   Students are engaged to follow each others blogging

-2. Coding Assignments (15%)
+2. Coding and Task Assignments (15%)
     -   There will be a small number of coding assignments to help practice the use of LLMs through APIs, do batch processing of prompts, evaluate responses and models, creating a RAG LLM system and simple finetuning
+    -   In addition, there will some assignments focused on using LLMs to generate particular content (e.g. persuasive health messages) or emulate common communicative tasks.
-    -   Assignments will be released as Jupyter notebooks and submitted through JupyterHub
+    -   Assignments will either be released as Jupyter notebooks and submitted through JupyterHub OR as Canvas assignments
+    -   We will use github repositories for content to help you build up a portfolio of example work.

 3. Research Project (20%)
     -   The focus of this project is to either:
-        1. Select a theoretical communication framework (e.g. Accomodation Theory) developed to explain human communication behavior and explore its implications for communicating with (in both senses) an LLM.
+        1. Select a theoretical communication framework (e.g. Accommodation Theory) developed to explain human communication behavior and explore its implications for communicating with (in both senses) an LLM.
-        2. Examine a specific communicative context or example (e.g. political debate, interaction between customer and service representive, a messaging campaign in health communication, etc.) and explore whether and how LLMs might be used and the associated implications.
+        2. Examine a specific communicative context or example (e.g. political debate, interaction between customer and service representative, a messaging campaign in health communication, etc.) and explore whether and how LLMs might be used and the associated implications.
     -   Write a paper/report in Markdown using Zotero citations.

 4. Final Project (35%)
+    -   You can select to work in a team (of two or three) or work on your own
+    -   The goal of this project is for you to create an LLM-based application, focused on a particular task or communicative context.

 # Textbooks and recommended readings